croz-ltd/nrich/nrich-validation/README.md

 ## Setting up Spring beans

-If automatic registration of messages is required then following configuration is required (this can also be registered through application.properties by manually including `validationMessages` when using Spring Boot):
+If automatic registration of messages and validators (supported only for hibernate-validator) is required then following configuration is required
+(this can also be registered through application.properties by manually including `validationMessages` when using Spring Boot):

 ```java